mwestera/jsonlined/README.md

 (like count the number of words, split it into sentences, or categorize its sentiment), and store the result under a new key in the original json dictionary.

 I wrote this small module to make this easier.
 Perhaps you will find it useful.

-I'm not an expert on bash/pipes/streams/subprocess/json/operating systems.
+It uses Python's `suprocess` module, which is probably not ideal compared to relying on `bash` itself.
+I'm not an expert in bash/pipes/streams/subprocess/json/operating systems.
 No guarantees about it working correctly anywhere other than my own computer.

-Suggestions, issues, pull requests welcome!

 ## Install ##